Andy Dalton

-Andrew Gregory Dalton (born October 29, 1987) is an American football quarterback for the Carolina Panthers of the National Football League (NFL).
-Nicknamed "Red Rifle", Dalton has also played for the Cincinnati Bengals, Dallas Cowboys, Chicago Bears, and New Orleans Saints, starting games for all of them.
-He played college football at TCU, where he became the school's leader in quarterback wins and won the 2011 Rose Bowl.
+Andrew Gregory Dalton (born October 29, 1987) is an American professional football quarterback for the Carolina Panthers of the National Football League (NFL).
+Nicknamed "the Red Rifle", he played college football for the TCU Horned Frogs, winning MW Offensive Player of the Year twice and becoming the school's leader in quarterback wins.
+He was selected by the Cincinnati Bengals in the second round of the 2011 NFL draft.

-During his first nine seasons, Dalton played for the Bengals, who selected him in the second round of the 2011 NFL Draft.
-A three-time Pro Bowl selection with Cincinnati, he led the team to five consecutive playoff appearances from 2011 to 2015, making him the franchise's only quarterback to do so.
-In his first season, Dalton and wide receiver A. J. Green set records for completions and yards by a rookie quarterback/receiver combination.
-He also became one of ten NFL quarterbacks to throw for over 3,000 yards in his first three seasons, one of six to throw 20 touchdowns in his first three seasons, and one of five to reach the playoffs in his first five seasons.
-At the conclusion of his Bengals tenure, Dalton set the franchise records for passing yards in a season, passing touchdowns in a season, and career passing touchdowns.
+During his first nine seasons with the Bengals, Dalton led the team to five consecutive playoff appearances from 2011 to 2015 and received three Pro Bowl selections.
+In his first season, he and wide receiver A. J. Green set records for completions and yards by a rookie quarterback/receiver combination.
+Dalton also set the Bengals franchise records for passing touchdowns, single-season passing yards, and single-season passing touchdowns.

 Despite his regular season success, Dalton went winless in the playoffs and was released by the Bengals in 2020 following four consecutive losing seasons.
-He subsequently signed a one-year contract with the Cowboys as a backup for Dak Prescott, but became the starter when Prescott suffered a season-ending injury.
-After leaving Dallas, he alternated as a starter and backup for the Bears in 2021, before joining the Saints the following year.
+He spent his next three seasons alternating as a starter and backup with the Dallas Cowboys, Chicago Bears, and New Orleans Saints for one year each.
+Dalton joined the Panthers in 2023.

-High school career
+Early life

-Dalton went to Katy High School in Katy, Texas, where he played for the Tigers football team.
-He split time as a junior in 2004 and then started only one full season at quarterback for Katy High School as a senior in 2005.
+Dalton attended Katy High School in Katy, Texas, where he played for the Tigers football team.
+He split time as a junior in 2004 and then started only one full season at quarterback for Katy High as a senior in 2005.
 That year, he led the Tigers to the state finals, where they lost to Southlake Carroll, 34–20.
 As a senior, he threw for 2,877 yards with 42 touchdowns and 15 interceptions.
 That year, he was named the Greater Houston Area offensive player of the year by the Houston Chronicle.